Mummy Sleeping Bags:

 I don't think that you'd be able to tighten this up as snugly as a single mummy bag.
 If you and a partner are doing extreme cold weather camping, you'll each want your own bag.

-This bag gets great reviews for moderate weather camping, though!
+This bag gets great reviews for warm weather camping, though!

 The bottom line